shogowada/scala-json-rpc/examples/jsonRpcFunction/README.md

   override def unregister(observer: JsonRpcFunction1[String, Future[Unit]]): Unit = this.synchronized {
     observers = observers - observer
-    observer.dispose() // We no longer need it.
+    observer.dispose() // We no longer use it.
   }
 }